vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

 ### (preparation / risk reduction) Reminder to keep fermentable food consumption to a minimum starting 24 hours prior to the appointment

 In particular, this includes peas and lentils.
-Sauerkraut and kimchi I have already stopped by this point.
+I might have a bit of sauerkraut with the first meal the day prior to the appointment (which would fall just about 24 hours before the appointment) but shouldn't go overboard on the sauerkraut.
 The goal is to reduce the risk of flatulence and abdominal discomfort during the dental cleaning process.
 My target threshold is more strict (I want to avoid abdominal discomfort more completely) given the nature of the process and the